-We moved into our 1972 fixer upper in 2015 and have spent the last handful of years tirelessly remodeling and updating nearly every room in the house.
+We moved into our 1972 fixer upper in 2015 and have spent the last seven years tirelessly remodeling and updating nearly every room in the house.

 It has character galore, which is what drew us to the house.
 Some unique features include a finished attic with an observatory and “secret passageway” bookshelf door, built in Murphy beds, and more.